ABOUT

+I am trained as an integrative psychotherapist.
+This means that I am trained in a range of therapeutic models.
 You can read more about integrative psychotherapy on the BACP website.

-I’m a warm, empathetic and calm person with a genuine interest in people’s stories; how what’s happened to us shapes who, and how, we are in the world.
+I’m a warm and calm person with a genuine interest in people’s stories; how what’s happened to us shapes who, and how, we are in the world.
 I’m interested in how distress ‘shows up’ in our bodies.
 The mind and body are inseparable and, sometimes, our bodies do the talking for us when we can’t access the words.

 I experienced significant anxiety when I was younger.
-This informs my approach, which combines a practical focus on physical symptoms with more in-depth, analytical work about the function of anxiety in someone’s life.
+This informs my approach, which combines a practical focus on physical symptoms with more analytical work about the function of anxiety in someone’s life.

 My approach is LGBTQIA+ positive, with a focus on considering differences and discriminations.

-coming to therapy
+therapy

 You may have preconceptions about what coming to therapy is like.
 The process is portrayed in all sorts of ways in films, on TV and social media.
 Every therapist will work slightly differently, depending on the kind of training they’ve had and who they are as a person.
 In essence, the idea is that a therapist forms a real relationship with their client; one built on trust and care.
 We call this the ‘therapeutic alliance’.

-You may decide to work with me in the short-term, or wish to engage in open-ended therapy.
-In either case, we’ll work collaboratively, at your pace.
-Sometimes, challenges and interpretations can be useful.
 It may also be useful to think about the interactions between the two of us.
 This can help you understand patterns, thoughts and beliefs that come up in your relationships outside the therapy room.

 what i offer